Avery-Nguyen/DEBATR/planning/INFO.md

 # User Story
 - user can join chat room by choosing a topic
-- user can engage in site, while non-user can only view
+- user can engage in site, while non-user can only view active debates.
-- user can rate other user's debate skills
+- user can rate other user's debate skills.
-- user can agree or disagree on a topic
+- user can agree or disagree on a topic.
-- user and non-user can view overall debate statistics
+- user and non-user can view overall debate statistics (specific statistics - )

+Other Features
+- on Signup, promise not to test nudity filter (stretch)

-- user and non-user can view previous debates
+- user and non-user can view previous debates.
+  -(Stretch - Use AWS S3 / Firebase to host own videos) -Nudity filter (Can Twilio help with this?)
+-Verified users
+-Implement jobs to handle the startGame timeout chain -Any user can make any topic

 # Project Description
 Project title?